Ooh Aah... Just a Little Bit

 "Ooh Aah...
-Just a Little Bit" is a song recorded by Australian singer and songwriter Gina G, with music composed by Simon Tauber and lyrics written by Simon Tauber.
-It was her debut solo single, and it was released on 25 March 1996 by Eternal and Warner Bros. as the first single from her debut album, Fresh!
+Just a Little Bit" is a song recorded by Australian singer and songwriter Gina G, with music composed by Steve Rodway and lyrics written by Simon Tauber.
+It was her debut solo single, and it was released on 25 March 1996 by Eternal and Warner Bros.
+Records as the first single from her debut album, Fresh!
 (1997).
 It in the Eurovision Song Contest 1996, held in Oslo, where it finished in eighth place.

 "Ooh Aah...
 Just a Little Bit" topped the UK singles chart in May 1996, peaked at No. 12 on the US Billboard Hot 100, and was nominated for Best Dance Recording at the 40th Annual Grammy Awards in 1998.
 It is also the fourth-highest charting Eurovision entry in the US, behind "Nel blu dipinto du blu (Volare)" (1958), "Waterloo" (1974) and "Eres tú" (1973); it remained the last Eurovision entry to chart in the US until "Arcade", the winning entry in 2021.
-It also remains the last UK Eurovision entry to top the UK singles chart.
+It became the first UK entry to top the UK singles chart for 15 years, and also remains the last UK Eurovision entry to top the UK singles chart.